KernelCaleb/Kustonomicon/Queries/Azure Key Vault/AzureKeyVault_AccessConfigurationModified.md

-# Azure Key Vault: New IP Address Added to Key Vautl Firewall
+# Azure Key Vault: Vault Access Configuration Modified

 ### Description
 This query detects when a Key Vault Access Configuration policy is changed from `Azure role-based access` to `vault access policy`. `Azure role-based access` policy is the recommended configuration of Key Vault access and allows for enhanced security, the `vault access policy` can be modified by any actor who has `Contributor` or `Key Vault Contributor` access to the Key Vault, allowing for potential privilege escalation.